ThinkIQ-Labs/SMIP-Advanced-Topics/README.md

 Over the years the list of topics to cover when it comes to developing on the SMIP has grown to practically fill a full semester course.
 This is sequence of topics that will guide the reader from taking first steps to mastering complex analyticical and vizualisation challenges.

-## Chapter 1: Browser Scripts with GraphQL and Vue.js
+## Part I: Browser Scripts with GraphQL and Vue.js

 ### Week 1: Introduction to the SMIP's GraphQL API, it's mini-IDE, and the Vue.js SPA Framework

 Click around.
 Explore the API using GraphiQL.
 Build a Hello World page.
 Build a Unit Conversion Page.
-Tiny but useful PHP helpers: context, script loaders.
+Tiny but useful PHP helpers: context, script loaders, URL parameters.

 ### Week 2: Model Automation and Attribute Manipulation